hemu/griffin/README.md

 - require statements at beginning of file
 - variable what a require() module is assigned to starts with m (for 'module') and is camelCased: mInput = require './game-input'
+- client and shared modules are written in coffeescript
+- server modules written in javascript